Back to blogTips

 Remote work has exploded since 2020.
 For cross-border workers, it's both an opportunity and a regulatory minefield.
 Working from home on the French side when you're employed in Switzerland — what exactly changes?
 The short answer: potentially your taxation, social coverage, and transport budget.
 The long answer is this article.

-What's allowed without risk
+What's allowed without complications

 What requires vigilance